Parks Canada Caribou Conservation Breeding Program in Jasper National Park

 • As someone who is disappointed about not being able to access the Tonquin Valley on skis, how can you predict that Caribou will choose to stay in the Valley and why was that valley chosen over all the rest of the valleys in the Park?

-Laurie Rodger asked over 1 year ago
+Laurie Rodger asked about 2 years ago

 The Tonquin Valley is home to the Tonquin caribou herd.
 This valley is an important piece of wilderness that caribou have used for thousands of years.
 Currently, the Tonquin herd is estimated to have 55 animals and they use habitat throughout the Tonquin Valley at all times of the year.